EV Tax Credit Calculator

 View formula and source

-The calculator looks up federal credit eligibility (currently $0 for purchases after September 30, 2025) and state-level incentives based on region, vehicle MSRP, vehicle type, and household income.
+The calculator looks up federal credit eligibility (currently $0 for purchases after September 30, 2025) and state-level incentives based on region, vehicle MSRP, purchase type (new or used), and household income.
 Total credits are subtracted from the vehicle MSRP to produce the effective purchase price.

 The EV Tax Credit Calculator determines which electric vehicle purchase incentives apply in your state based on vehicle price, income, and current programme eligibility.